AdaCore/gnatdashboard/gnathub/docs/source/user-manual/execute_driver.rst

 |Driver|'s core plug-ins
 ------------------------

-|Product|'s driver comes with a set of core plug-ins, allowing quick
+|Product|'s driver comes with a set of core plug-ins, available in the
-integration with a software development team's workflow.
+:command:`[system]` repository, allowing quick integration with a software development team's workflow.

 The following tools are currently supported by the |Driver|'s core plugins: